 According to MacLean, the brain can be viewed through an evolutionary lens depicting three distinct phases: the paleomammalian complex, the reptilian complex and the neomammalian complex.
 The paleomammalian complex consists of the limbic system, while the reptilian complex encompasses the basal ganglia and is the oldest of the three.
 The youngest portion, the neomammalian complex, is the neocortex.

 The reptilian complex (basal ganglia) is associated with vital functions: breathing, heart rate and body temperature regulation.
 It is termed the reptilian brain complex due to the presence of the brainstem and cerebellum, which encompasses the entire brain of all reptiles.
 MacLean also suggests that this area of the brain is necessary for instinctive behaviors such as territoriality and aggression.
 The basal ganglia is important for motor control and procedural learning.
-Parkinson's disease, a condition affecting one million Americans as of 2015, is caused by reduced neuronal output from the basal ganglia.
+Parkinson's disease, a condition affecting more than 10 million people globally as of 2021, is caused by reduced neuronal output from the basal ganglia.
 This leads to the production of excessive movement in people diagnosed with Parkinson's Disease.

 The neomammalian complex (neocortex) is thought to have appeared first in primates and later in humans.
 This section of the brain, MacLean purports, is responsible for making abstract thought, creativity, learning and language possible.
 It is the upper-most part of the human brain which is divided into left and right cerebral hemispheres.